 By regarding the bringing of a child into the world as a great social responsibility, the modern American woman shows a fine sense of morality.
 Since the State does not compel marriage, but leaves it to individual choice, she does not see why motherhood, which is a much more serious problem, should be enforced.

-The failing birth rate of college graduates, as demonstrated by the statistics gathered in Harvard and Yale by John C. Phillips, should not be considered alarming.
-The best thing that the modern American college does for the young men or women is to make of them highly sensitized individuals, keenly aware of their responsibility to society.
-They quickly perceive that they have other duties toward the State than procreation of the kind blindly practised by the immigrant from Europe.
+The falling birth rate of college graduates, as demonstrated by the statistics gathered in Harvard and Yale by John C. Phillips, should not be considered alarming.
+The best thing that the modern American college does for young men or women is to make of them highly sensitized individuals, keenly aware of their responsibility to society.
+They quickly perceive that they have other duties toward the State than procreation of the kind blindly practiced by the immigrant from Europe.
 They cannot be deluded into thinking quantity superior to quality.
 But they can be trusted not to suffer extinction.
 The operation of natural law will prevent the ratio of reproduction from remorselessly falling to zero.
-In this, as in all other population phenomena, a new level of fertility is being sought- that is all.
+In this, as in all other population phenomena, a new level of fertility is being sought--that is all.

 But it is well to emphasize that we advocates of birth control are not so much disturbed by the stationary birth rate of the thinking classes, as by the reckless propagation of the ignorant.
 We consider that the falling birth rate is a world-wide movement of civilization.